twonth/winning-at-windows/README.md

   - [BatteryMode](https://github.com/tarcode-apps/BatteryMode): similar to the standard tray widget, but with built in functionality to change the power plan and with more customization options (e.g., the ability bring back the Windows 7 battery tray icon).
   - [CircleBattery](http://rebelvalkyrie.com/?page=circle-battery): tray widget where remaining battery power is displayed in a glowing circular arc.
 A press in the middle prevents your computer from locking or going to sleep.

+* [OnTopReplica](https://github.com/LorenzCK/OnTopReplica): generates a resizable, always on-to-replica of a window or window region.
+Useful for rolling your own PIP mode for programs without built-in-support (looking at you, Stremio).

 * [MiniBin](https://e-sushi.net/): open and empty the recycle bin from the system tray.
 Themeable.

 * [SuperF4](https://stefansundin.github.io/superf4/): when Alt-F4 isn't good enough.
 Forcefully kill foreground apps with Ctrl-Alt-F4.
 Endorsed by Bowser.